ANG28-ter/solusi-gadai-kita/README.md

 ## 👨‍💻 Author

-Developed by [Your Name] as a portfolio project demonstrating full-stack development capabilities.
+Developed by Aka as a portfolio project demonstrating full-stack development capabilities.

 ## 📧 Contact